-Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold (see see Common Cold) or an allergy (see see Seasonal Allergies).
+Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold (see Common Cold) or an allergy (see Seasonal Allergies).

 Acute viral rhinitis:

 Acute viral rhinitis (the common cold) can be caused by a variety of viruses.
 Symptoms consist of runny nose, sneezing, congestion, postnasal drip, cough, and a low-grade fever.
-Stuffiness can be relieved by taking decongestants such as oxymetazoline or phenylephrine as a nasal spray or pseudoephedrine by mouth.
+Stuffiness can be relieved by taking decongestants, such as oxymetazoline or phenylephrine as a nasal spray or pseudoephedrine by mouth.
 These drugs, available over the counter, cause the blood vessels of the nasal mucous membrane to narrow (constrict).
-Nasal sprays should be used for only 3 or 4 days because after that period of time, when the effects of the drugs wear off, the mucous membrane often swells even more than before.
+Nasal sprays should be used for only 3 or 4 days because after that period of time when the effects of the drugs wear off, the mucous membrane often swells even more than before.
 This phenomenon is called rebound congestion.
-Antihistamines help control runny nose but cause drowsiness and other problems, especially in older people (see see Some Drugs Particularly Likely to Cause Problems in Older People).
+Antihistamines help control runny nose but cause drowsiness and other problems, especially in older people (see Some Drugs Particularly Likely to Cause Problems in Older People).
 Antibiotics are not effective for acute viral rhinitis.

 Chronic rhinitis is usually an extension of rhinitis caused by inflammation or a viral infection.
-However, it also may rarely occur with diseases such as syphilis, tuberculosis, rhinoscleroma (a skin disease characterized by very hard, flattened tissues that first appear on the nose), rhinosporidiosis (an infection in the nose characterized by bleeding polyps), leishmaniasis, blastomycosis, histoplasmosis, and leprosy—all of which are characterized by the formation of inflamed lesions (granulomas) and the destruction of soft tissue, cartilage, and bone.
-Chronic rhinitis causes nasal obstruction, pus-filled discharge from the nose, and frequent bleeding.
+However, it also may rarely occur with diseases.
+These diseases include syphilis, tuberculosis, rhinoscleroma (a skin disease characterized by very hard, flattened tissues that first appear on the nose), rhinosporidiosis (an infection in the nose characterized by bleeding polyps), leishmaniasis, blastomycosis, histoplasmosis, and leprosy—all of which are characterized by the formation of inflamed lesions (granulomas) and the destruction of soft tissue, cartilage, and bone.
+Both low humidity and airborne irritants also can result in chronic rhinitis.
+Chronic rhinitis causes nasal obstruction and, in severe cases, crusting, frequent bleeding, and thick, foul-smelling, pus-filled discharge from the nose.

-Both low humidity and airborne irritants can result in chronic rhinitis.
 Decongestants may relieve symptoms.
-Any underlying bacterial infection requires a culture (examination of microorganisms grown from a sample of mucus to identify infection with bacteria or fungi) or biopsy (removal of a tissue sample for identification under a microscope) and appropriate treatment.
+Any underlying infection requires a culture (examination of microorganisms grown from a sample of mucus to identify infection with bacteria or fungi) or biopsy (removal of a tissue sample for identification under a microscope) and appropriate treatment.

 Crusts form inside the nose, and an offensive odor develops.
 People may have recurring severe nosebleeds and can lose their sense of smell (anosmia).

 Vasomotor rhinitis is a form of chronic rhinitis.
 Nasal stuffiness, sneezing, and a runny nose—common allergic symptoms—occur when allergies do not seem to be present.
-In some people, the nose reacts strongly to irritants (such as dust and pollen), perfumes, and pollution.
-The disorder comes and goes but is worsened by dry air.
+In some people, the nose reacts strongly to irritants (such as dust and pollen), perfumes, pollution, or spicy foods.
+The disorder comes and goes and is worsened by dry air.
 The swollen mucous membrane varies from bright red to purple.
 Sometimes, people also have slight inflammation of the sinuses.
 If inflammation of the sinus is not severe, treatment is aimed at relieving symptoms.
 Avoiding smoke and irritants and using a humidified central heating system or vaporizer to increase humidity may be beneficial.
 Nasal corticosteroid sprays sometimes help.
 Nasal decongestant sprays should not be used.
 However, decongestants taken by mouth may be used for a few days at a time when symptoms are worst.

-Last full review/revision October 2012 by Marvin P. Fried, MD
+Last full review/revision September 2014 by Marvin P. Fried, MD